LeanKit-Labs/nonstop-pack/README.md

-# continua-pack
+# nonstop-pack
-This library provides all functionality around the creation and handling of artifact packages for the continua CI/CD system.
+This library provides all functionality around the creation and handling of artifact packages for the nonstop CI/CD system.

 It is unlikely that you would consume this library directly unless you are working on a package host, build agent, CLI or bootstrapper.
-There are already continua projects for each of these use cases.
+There are already nonstop projects for each of these use cases.

 ## Packages